Bucknell-Biol364/Rtutorial/README.md

 Before you begin, make sure you are on a computer that has R and RStudio installed.

-You will first need to hit the green button "Clone or download" and select the "Download ZIP" option.
-This will download all of the files associated with this tutorial into a zip folder into your computer's Downloads folder.
+You will first need to hit the green "Clone or download" button and select the "Download ZIP" option.
+This will download all of the files associated with this tutorial into a zip folder in your computer's Downloads folder.
 It should be called something like Rtutorial-master.
 You can keep this folder in your Downloads folder or move it to your Documents folder.
 Just be sure to remember where this folder is located.

-In this folder you should open the file Rtutorial.R to begin the tutorial.
+In this folder you should open the file Rtutorial.R to begin.
+From there you will follow step by step instructions for how to analyze and visualize data, and have the opportunitity to practice running some code.

-Blah not done yet
+Good luck!